isomerpages/mof-vital/media-library/publications/_posts/2022-10-18-post-CE’s presentation at the 25th Asian Shared Services and Outsourcing Week.md

 41. (Slide 23) I am proud to share that VITAL is a firm believer in inclusive hiring.
 We were conferred the Enabling Mark (Gold) last year – this is a Singapore national-level accreditation framework that recognises organisations for their best practices and outcomes in disability-inclusive employment.
 6.5% of our total workforce (including vendors) are persons with disabilities.</p>

 <p style="font-size: 20px;color:#585858;text-align:justify;">
 42. (Slide 23) Singapore’s Deputy Prime Minister Lawrence Wong cited VITAL as an example of how the public service is doing its part to become disability-inclusive, in his speech at the Inclusive Business Forum 2022.
-Earlier, I shared that the new opportunities provided by low-code and no-code tech solutions can uplift and empower all staff, including our PWD colleagues!
+Earlier, I shared that the new opportunities provided by low-code and no-code tech solutions can uplift and empower all staff, including our PwD colleagues!
 Let us be inclusive not just in hiring, but also training and opportunities for all!</p>

 <p style="font-size: 24px;color:#a91932;text-align:justify;">
 Conclusion